Colorful Talks with Graphs: Human-Interpretable Graph Encodings for Large Language Models

 \section{Detailed Experimental Setup}

 \textbf{Synthetic Data Generation.} When generating synthetic data we can choose the specific number of nodes we want our graphs to have, the graph type, the task to be solved and how many of this graph-type-task combination we want to generate.
 The specific statistics of the datasets used in section \ref{exp:intro}.
-More specifically, Table \ref{tab:graph-stats-reasoning} contains the statistics for the datasets used in experiments \ref{exp:quality}.
-Instead, Table \ref{tab:graph-stats-long-range} shows statistics for dataset used in \ref{exp:long-range-deps} and \ref{exp:scalability}.

 \textbf{Real-World Datasets.} We consider four widely used real-world citation and academic graphs: Cora, Citeseer, PubMed, and OGBN-ArXiv.
 For each dataset, we sample induced subgraphs of varying sizes as described in Section~\ref{exp:predictive}, and compute structural statistics over the resulting instances.